KuoCT/BeeSeeR/README.md

 - After the first installation, set `debug` to `0` in `SnapOCR.bat` to hide the terminal window (recommended once everything is running smoothly)
 - Save `SnapOCR.bat` for future use.

-The first run may take some time as required dependencies are automatically installed.
-Subsequent runs will be faster.
+The first run may take some time as required dependencies are automatically installed. **Please wait until the OCR popup appears, indicating that the installation is complete.**

 🛠 **Tool:** `fix.bat` helps you uninstall PyTorch-related packages.
 Use it when you need to switch the initial installation to `Compatibility Mode` or `Force CPU Mode`.